Position: Associate Professor; Tutorial Fellow, The Queen's College

 Chapters and journal articles

-'Ezra Pound', in The Blackwell Companion to Modernist Poetry, ed. by David Chinitz and Gail McDonald (Oxford: Blackwell, forthcoming 2014)
+'Ezra Pound', in A Companion to Modernist Poetry, ed. by David E. Chinitz and Gail McDonald (Oxford: Blackwell, 2014)

-'Reading Russian: Russian Studies and the Literary Canon', in Russia in Britain: From Melodrama to Modernism, ed. by Rebecca Beasley and Philip Ross Bullock (Oxford: Oxford University Press, forthcoming 2013)
+'Reading Russian: Russian Studies and the Literary Canon', in Russia in Britain: From Melodrama to Modernism, ed. by Rebecca Beasley and Philip Ross Bullock (Oxford: Oxford University Press, 2013), pp. 162-87

-With Philip Ross Bullock, 'Introduction: Against Influence: On Writing about Russian Culture in Britain', in Russia in Britain: From Melodrama to Modernism, ed. by Rebecca Beasley and Philip Ross Bullock (Oxford: Oxford University Press, forthcoming 2013)
+With Philip Ross Bullock, 'Introduction: Against Influence: On Writing about Russian Culture in Britain', in Russia in Britain: From Melodrama to Modernism, ed. by Rebecca Beasley and Philip Ross Bullock (Oxford: Oxford University Press, 2013), pp. 1-18

 'In violet ink: Virginia Woolf's "translations"', Times Literary Supplement, 1 February 2013, 14-15